lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 separated/htdemucs_ft/Dreams/vocals.wav
 ```
 The inference script takes in a few parameters that are worth paying attention to:

 * `--model-path` - the path to the trained weights (a `G_*.pth` file).
 * `--config-path`: the config used for training
 * `--transpose` allows you to transpose the source voice before inference.
 Usually, you would transpose `-12` for female-to-male or `+12` for male-to-female.
 Although, it is incredible to hear my voice in the range of Stevie Nicks.
 * `--auto-predict-f0` is an alternative to `--transpose, automatically adjusting the pitch to match the target speaker.
 It works amazingly for rap, but for singing, it can alter the pitch and make the vocals out of the key.
-* `--cluster-model-path` and ``--cluster-infer-ratio`
-    * The model uses a clustering scheme to make the trained sound more like the target's timbre.
+* `--cluster-model-path` and `--cluster-infer-ratio` can choose an optional clustering scheme to make the trained sound more like the target's timbre.
 But it makes the results less clear sounding.
 A fusion method can control the balance between timbre and clarity, allowing an appropriate trade-off point to be manually adjusted.
 0.5 is a good starting point.

 Now I have my converted vocals in the `results` folder.

-Here's how they sound side-by-side against the source:
+Here's how they sound side-by-side against the source.

-Original:
+Original.

 <audio controls>
   <source src="/_media/lanie-gardner-dreams-part.mp3" type="audio/mpeg">
 </audio>

-Transferred vocals with transpose 0 (singing in Larie's/Stevie's pitch)
+Transferred vocals with transpose 0 (singing in Larie's/Stevie's pitch).

 <audio controls>
   <source src="/_media/lex-dreams-transpose0.mp3" type="audio/mpeg">